Kashyap-8/Neural-Networks/README.md

 # Neural-Networks
 # These sample prgorams are from the textbook NNFS: https://nnfs.io/
-# Many examples are modified to help me understand the concepts of NN
+# Examples are modified to suit my needs to understand the concepts of NN